 A dozen research studies and hundreds of anecdotal stories have reported health benefits such as reductions in inflammation and pain, blood thinning, improved circulation, improvements in blood pressure, shifting of the nervous system from stress mode (sympathetic) to calming mode (parasympathetic), and improvements in anxiety and sleep quality.

 Learn how Earthing has the potential to help promote health and healing in the body!
 Simple, effective, and best of all natural, Earthing is truly an amazing discovery.
-Click here to listen to the audiobook version now!
+Click here to see the Earthing book.

 Q: How long do I need to be grounded to get benefits?